 The formation yield of modified divacancies is inherently low for carbon and nitrogen implantation, often requiring high doses to obtain isolated defects.
 However, excessive doses increase lattice damage and degrade the signal-to-noise ratio.
-To address this trade-off, we employed oxygen-ion implantation at a reduced dose of $1\times10^{8}$~cm$^{-2}$ to generate single modified divacancies.
-Details of the sample preparation are provided in the \textit{Methods} section.
+To address this trade-off, we employed oxygen-ion implantation at a reduced dose of $1\times10^{8}$~cm$^{-2}$ to generate single oxygen-related modified divacancy.
+Details of the sample preparation are provided in the \textit{Experimental Section}.

 Fig.~\ref{Figure 1}a shows a $10\times10~\mu$m$^2$ photoluminescence (PL) map recorded under 2.0~mW excitation.
 Four types of spin-active color centers—PL5, PL6, PL7$'$, and PL8$'$—are identified and highlighted by colored circles.
-These emitters exhibit high signal-to-noise ratios even without any post-annealing surface treatment.
+These emitters exhibit high signal-to-noise ratios without any post-annealing surface treatment.
 Details on the comparison of carbon, nitrogen, and oxygen ion implantation are provided in Supplementary Information A.

 The single-photon nature of the emitters was verified by measuring the second-order autocorrelation function $g^{(2)}(\tau)$ as a function of time delay $\tau$ (Fig.~\ref{Figure 1}b).
-The experimental raw data under low excitation power were analyzed by fitting to the following model~\cite{li2022room,castelletto2014silicon}: $g^{(2)}(\tau) = 1 - (1 + a)e^{-|\tau - \tau_0|/t_1} + b e^{-|\tau - \tau_0|/t_2}$, where $\tau_0$ represents the time delay at zero point, and $t_1$, $t_2$, $a$, $b$ are fitting parameters.
+The experimental raw data were analyzed by fitting to the following model~\cite{castelletto2014silicon}: $g^{(2)}(\tau) = 1 - (1 + a)e^{-|\tau - \tau_0|/t_1} + b e^{-|\tau - \tau_0|/t_2}$, where $\tau_0$ represents the time delay at zero point, and $t_1$, $t_2$, $a$, $b$ are fitting parameters.
 For all four defects, $g^{(2)}(0)$ values remain below 0.5 without background subtraction, confirming single-photon emission.
-High-power $g^{(2)}(\tau)$ measurements are provided in Supplementary Information B.
+Power-dependent $g^{(2)}(\tau)$ measurements are provided in Supplementary Information B.

-The fluorescence saturation curves in Fig.~\ref{Figure 1}c yield saturation count rates and powers of $70.4\pm1.5$~kcps and $1.93\pm0.13$~mW for PL5, $225.8\pm2.8$~kcps and $2.36\pm0.09$~mW for PL6, $31.7\pm0.7$~kcps and $2.33\pm0.14$~mW for PL7$'$, and $106.6\pm1.0$~kcps and $1.66\pm0.05$~mW for PL8$'$.
+The fluorescence saturation curves in Fig.~\ref{Figure 1}c yield saturation count rates and powers of $70.4\pm1.5$~kcps and $1.93 \pm 0.13$~mW for PL5, $225.8 \pm 2.8$~kcps and $2.36 \pm 0.09$~mW for PL6, $31.7 \pm 0.7$~kcps and $2.33 \pm 0.14$~mW for PL7$'$, and $106.6 \pm 1.0$~kcps and $1.66\pm0.05$~mW for PL8$'$.
 Among them, PL6 is the brightest single emitter at room temperature—consistent with results from carbon-ion implantation~\cite{li2022room}—whereas PL7$'$ is the weakest, being more than seven times dimmer than PL6.